CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/README.md

 To move quickly between layouts you can assign keyboard shortcut to "setxkbmap -layout xyz" commands.
 Simply go to: Settings → Keyboard Shortcus.

-You can also manually change your keyboard layout in the system preferences.
+You can also manually change your keyboard layout in the System Settings.

 ## Tweaking layout
 Tweak by editing the mth file manually.
 It's pretty straightforward.